How to Tell Loved Ones You’re Struggling With Alcoholism

-Acknowledging that an alcohol addiction is present can be very distressing, never mind opening up and telling loved ones you’re struggling with alcoholism.
+Acknowledging that an addiction is present can be very distressing, never mind opening up and telling loved ones you’re struggling with alcoholism.
 Embarrassment and weakness are some of the common feelings of those hiding away from a drinking problem.
-However, accepting that alcohol abuse and alcoholism is present is one of the strongest steps you can take, as it’ll allow your recovery journey to start.
+However, accepting that you may have an alcohol use disorder is one of the strongest steps you can take, as it’ll allow your recovery journey to start.

 Here at Ocean Recovery Centre, we understand how difficult this step may seem.
 We understand that your family members may lack an understanding of alcoholism, heightening your nerves to communicate your struggles.
 With that said, we can assist you and your loved ones through this time of change, while helping you stay sober long-term.